-This story is by G. Sanders and was part of our 10th Anniversary Writing Contest.
+This story is by G. Sanders and won an Honorable Mention in our 10th Anniversary Writing Contest.
 You can find all the writing contest stories here.

 I’m back again.

 In that stupid plastic chair.
 Under those heinous fluorescent lights.
 Drinking copper-flavored fountain water.
 Eating a doughnut ten other people touched.
 Listening to those ten other people drone on about their lives.
 Watching them blow snot into their tissues and then use that same tissue to dry their eyes.

 When I first started coming to these meetings, I liked to think I was so much better than all of them, the sniveling messes.
 They were pathetic.

 But that voice on my shoulder whispered the truth behind my dry eyes.
 I was a monster wearing the skin of an objectively attractive twenty-four-year-old.
 I was pathetic.

 The first week my armor was so thick I couldn’t see through it.
 It was so heavy I couldn’t move.
 And it was so complete and objectively perfect, no one could tell I was wearing it.
 The first week was the worst.
 I had no right to be at that meeting.
 I hated everyone there because they saw me and they thought they knew.
 They thought they were wise enough, empathetic enough, to see through my armor.
 They had no idea what they were looking at.

 Pam cried over her husband of sixty years.